-- 1. The IOPS for 4KiB Random Read workload scales linearly with addition of I/O cores until NVMe drives used for test are saturated, reaching around 29 million IOPS. - 2.
+- 1. The IOPS for 4KiB Random Read workload scales linearly with addition of I/O cores reaching around 29 million IOPS. - 2.
 The IOPS for 4KiB Random Read/Write workloads scale up linearly with the addition of I/O cores up to 5 I/O cores.
 Increasing the number of cores to 6 does not result in performance improvement. - 3.
-The IOPS for the 4KiB Random Write workload scale linearly.
+The IOPS for the 4KiB Random Write workload scale linearly until 5 CPU Cores.
 The IOPS exceeded the expected NVMe SSDs throughput for this workload which is about 7.7M IOPS.
 We suspect this is due to imperfect preconditioning process, which wears off over time.
 However, the results were repeatable and showed SPDK's high scalability with addition of I/O cores.